MKLab-ITI/pygrank/documentation/documentation.md

 parameters, these can be used interchangeably in the above example.

 ### Tuning Speedup with Optimization Dictionaries
-Graph convolutions are the most computationally-intensive operations the node ranking algorithms employ, since their running time scales linearly with the number of network edges (instead of degrees).
+Graph convolutions are the most computationally-intensive operations node ranking algorithms employ, as their running time scales linearly with the number of network edges (instead of nodes).
 However, when tuners aim to optimize algorithms involving graph filters extending the `ClosedFormGraphFilter` class, graph filtering is decomposed into weighted sums of naturally occurring